-Keeping proper documentation of your R&D activities is crucial to ensuring your R&D tax credits will be supported in the case of an audit.
+Keeping proper documentation of your R&D activities is crucial to ensuring your R&D tax credits will be compliant with the new tax form for 2024 and making sure the amounts claimed are supported in the case of an audit.
 The Internal Revenue Service (IRS) and the state Departments of Revenue (DoRs) are intentionally generous with these credits, but also want to ensure accurate credit amounts.

 R&D Tax Credit Documentation Requirements